Portrait of Ommo Clark

 If the work I do fits the work you need, let's talk.

-Strategy and advisory engagements, AI policy and governance work, executive and founder education in productization, and speaking invitations.
+Research commercialisation and productization advisory, applied AI strategy and governance engagements, executive and founder education, and speaking invitations.

 I read everything.
 I respond personally to the messages that warrant it.